 Get crafty (and maybe a little dirty) out in the sun

 Creating a lemonade stand has been a childhood favorite for generations that never gets old.
-Building an iced tea, koolaid, or lemonade stand is a great way to not only get your child thinking creatively and working with his/her hands, but it also teaches them essential money and counting skills... as well as social skills, too!
+Building an iced tea, koolaid, or lemonade stand is a great way to not only get your child thinking creatively and working with his/her hands, but it also teaches them essential money and counting skills… as well as social skills, too!
 You can even opt for a cookie sale (and cross your fingers for leftovers).
-Help your child figure out the essential ingredients needed to make their product of choice, and what the science behind each ingredient does: which ingredient makes it sweet?
+Help your child figure out the essential ingredients needed to make their product of choice (if cookies are your thing, we have a great recipe that teaches fraction skills, too!).
+Explain the science behind what each ingredient does: which ingredient makes it sweet?
 Which ingredient gives it a specific flavor?
 Why?
 This activity is also great for teaching children how to measure as they level out ingredients to make their product.

-Once you’ve helped your child make the food or drink they wish to sell, you can use a folding table to create a stand, or you can get creative and build something out of old boxes and a tablecloth.
-Have your child hand-paint or color a sign for the front of their stand, and use a jar or an old shoe box to collect money as the customers (and cash) roll in.
 Keeping a calculator or paper and pencil on hand will help your child figure out if they need change, and how to calculate it, practicing great money and counting skills, too!
-Have your kiddo count out how much money they sold at the end of the day.
 Your child will be sure to feel a sense of gratitude and surely rewarded for making something that people were able to enjoy, all while pocketing some money on their own, using real world applications to learn about future job success.